• Skip to primary navigation

 brinjal bhaji recipe

-Eggplant is an incredibly versatile vegetable that can be prepared in several ways, always resulting in a delightful dish bursting with flavor.
-Whether you choose to pan-fry it, bake it in a casserole, make a curry, or bharta. every version of eggplant is simply delicious and full of taste.
+Eggplant is a super versatile veggie that you can cook in so many different ways, and it always turns out to be a tasty dish packed with flavor.
+Whether you decide to pan-fry it, bake it in a casserole, cook a curry, make a dip or bharta, or even cook it with rice, every eggplant dish is simply delightful and bursting with taste.

 Jump to: